This Time I Know It's for Real: Impact and legacy

 In 2014, Matt Dunn of WhatCulture ranked the song at number 11 in his "15 unforgettable Stock Aitken Waterman singles" list, stating that he found the lyrics "simple enough" and the video "odd", as it shows "people jumping up and down, bootscooters, clapping hands, spinning train conductors, flamenco dancers, people swimming through lights and others dancing on top of trains and boats", but eventually considered that this SAW song contributed to "reviv[e] the career of a former disco diva".
 In its 2016 retrospective review, Pop Rescue also stated that the song "simply oozes S/A/W sound from the very first moment it bursts open with some very Rick Astley/Sonia-esque drums.
 This is textbook S/A/W and is absolutely flawless."

 In 2021, British magazine Classic Pop ranked the song number nine in their list of "Top 40 Stock Aitken Waterman songs", underlining its success on the charts.
 In 2022, Rick Henry Christopher from Vocal Media ranked the song Summer's 26th greatest song (out of 30), deeming it as "the standard Eurodisco SAW".
 In 2023, Alexis Petridis of The Guardian listed the song at number eight in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding that it "is gleaming dance-pop with a nailed-on euphoric chorus".
 In 2024, Thomas Curtis-Horsfall of UK station radio Smooth Radio listed the song at number ten in his list of Summer's 10 greatest songs, calling the association with SAW an "inspired decision".
+In 2025, Thomas Edward of Smooth Radio also ranked the song 11th in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".